top of page

 My dream...

-My aim is to change the internal baseline that military members, first responders, and healthcare professionals return to.
+My aim is to change the internal baseline that military members, first responders, and other high-pressure professionals return to.

 They already have grit.
 They already know how to push through, perform under pressure, and bounce back after difficult missions, emergencies, and long shifts.